 Don't you think your children need to be around other kids more?

 A lot has been written about the so called 'Socialization' of homeschooled children.
-The following links show a small selection of articles written about this issue:

 I notified the school of my intent to homeschool by letter.
 Do I still have to go in and sign Form 4140?